Title: Environmental Justice Organizer

 Scope of Responsibility

-The Economic Justice Organizer will be responsible for working with the Organizing Director, Executive Director, and coalition partners to develop, implement, and win strategic campaigns.
-This will include working closely with new and existing coalition partners and experts to develop effective policy and/or campaign goals, planning and implementing educational activities, coordinating and overseeing public policy advocacy, developing materials for the coalition’s use on issue campaigns, and assisting the Executive Director in identifying, raising and managing campaign funds.
+The Environmental Justice Organizer will be responsible for working with the Organizing Director, Digital Organizer, and coalition partners to develop, implement, and win strategic campaigns.
+This will include working closely with new and existing coalition partners and experts to develop effective policy and/or campaign goals, planning and implementing educational activities, coordinating and overseeing public policy advocacy, developing materials for the coalition’s use on issue campaigns, and assisting the Executive Director in identifying, raising and managing environmental justice specific campaign funds.

-The Economic Justice Organizer is responsible for building and exercising the relationships necessary to organize the Worker Organizing Table effectively and for organizing campaign partners from all sectors to achieve campaign goals.
+The Environmental Justice Organizer is responsible for building and exercising the relationships necessary to organize the Campaign effectively and for organizing campaign partners from all sectors to achieve campaign goals.
 The ability to build strong relationships and work closely with and support the leadership of others is therefore an essential skill.

 - Coalition Organizing and Management